JoeStrout/InversionInstitute/DEV_LOG.md

 One possible way out: have rlms search the current script directory, the script directory's `lib` folder, and finally assets/lib (these three are analogous to what command-line MiniScript does by default -- maybe even call them the same thing?).
 Then add a `run` command which takes a file path, and updates MS_SCRIPT_DIR, so that subsequent imports automatically go relative to that.
 And of course `run` would also load and run the current program.

+Implemented that, and it seems to be working.

+Fixed a bug in Image.getImage (it was not properly applying defaults), which was causing margin protection to not work.
+So, margin protection is working now!

+You can run toc.ms, which takes you straight to chapter 4; run through the intro scene, and then get all the way to the editor, which functions properly.
+Real progress.
+Another day or so of this, and we could have the full game loop functional.
+Then it's only things like the title and options screen remaining.
+(And background music/sfx -- still need to make a Soda class for Sound.)